ibm-cloud-docs/Registry/registry_release_notes.md

 ### Exemption policies available in Vulnerability Advisor
 {: #7aug2018_exemption}

 If you want to manage the security of an {{site.data.keyword.cloud_notm}} organization, you can use your policy setting to determine whether an issue is exempt or not.
-You can use Container Image Security Enforcement to ensure that deployment is allowed only from images that contain no security issues after accounting for any issues that are exempted by your policy.
+You can use Portieris to ensure that deployment is allowed only from images that contain no security issues after accounting for any issues that are exempted by your policy.

 For more information, see [Setting organizational exemption policies](/docs/Registry?topic=va-va_index#va_managing_policy).